Alqueraf/appstores-feed-action/README.md

       - uses: actions/checkout@v2
       - uses: alqueraf/appstores-feed-action@master
         with:
-          app_ids: "123321,org.example1,321123,org.example2"
+          app_ids: "123321, org.example1, 321123, org.example2"
 ```
-- Replace the above appstore and playstore ids account with your actual apps.
+- Replace the above app_ids with your actual apps from the playstore or and the appstore.
-  > You can retrieve only appstore or playstore apps but at least one must be specified.
+  > Do not add the `id` prefix for appstore apps.
 - Commit and wait for it to run automatically or you can also trigger it manually from the Actions tab to see the result instantly.

 ### Options